 I had to let go of her recently.
 It was inevitable that this would happen.
 It's like the movie, WHEN HARRY MET SALLY, with Meg Ryan and Billy Crystal.
 Men and women can't be friends.
 You either have an Eros type of relationship, or you don't, and as soon as a third person comes into the picture, it gets too complicated to continue with Philos alone.

 I read a bunch of books about loss following the death of my wife, Teresa.
 She was my best friend, and after we got married, we became a couple, and that's who we spent most of our time with: other couples.
 My single friends kind of disappeared.
 But it was okay, because we had each other.
-After Teresa died, and I began battling grief and depression, I read in these books about grief and depression that I should expect that I would lose all of my couple friends within the first year.
+After Teresa died, and I began battling grief and depression, I read in these books about grief and depression that I should expect to lose all of my couple friends within the first year.
 They wouldn't disappear completely, at least some of them, but the majority would just kind of drift out of my life.
 And I didn't believe it.
-But, about a year later, I discovered just how true this is.
+But, about a year later, I discovered it to be true.
 Similar people seem to want to be around similar people.
 I was no longer a "couple," and couples didn't necessarily want to be around me.
-So most became just acquaintances, or drifted out of my life completely.
+So most became acquaintances, or drifted out of my life completely.

 Slowly but surely, the turnover from couple friends to single friends took place, and I found that I was spending most of my time with other singles, though I was still a bit stigmatized since I wasn't just a single guy...
 I was a parent, too.
 So the only people I really had anything in common with were single parents with kids.
 And very few, if any of those, were single due to the death of their spouse.
 Most were divorced.
 The two are similar, but still very different.